 Rule identifiers should be opaque – that is, they should not convey information to a user – because a rule's implementation might change over time.
 Suppose a rule id is "DoNotDoXOrY", suppose circumstances change so that “Y” is now acceptable, and suppose the implementation of the rule changes accordingly.
 Because the rule id must not change, the string "DoNotDoXOrY" will continue to be persisted to logs, where it will convey outdated guidance to users in a way that an opaque identifier such as "CA2101" would not.

-In contrast to rule identifiers, notification identifiers need not be stable or opaque, because the reasoning that leads to those requirements for rules does not apply to notifications.
+In contrast to rule identifiers, notification identifiers do not need to be stable or opaque, because the reasoning that leads to those requirements for rules does not apply to notifications.
 A tool notification with level "error" should always be treated as a failure, and tools should not allow them to be disabled.
 And tool authors are free to change the notification ids at any time, so there is no reason for them to be opaque; to the contrary, they are more useful if they convey information to the user.

 deprecatedIds property